How to Pull Shiny Usage Data from RStudio (Posit) Connect: API Setup Guide

 Why you should monitor Shiny usage data

-On the other hand, when you showcase the success of your app with hard numbers, you are more likely to gain stakeholders’ interests.
-A data-driven approach gives you better chances for securing a budget for further development.
+On the other hand, when you showcase the success of your app with hard numbers, you are more likely to gain stakeholders’ interest.
+A data-driven approach gives you better chances of securing a budget for further development.

 For rapid app development try Appsilon’s open source Shiny Templates.